ryandhasgit/Comedy/Headlines.md

-to save time, everyone is being renamed alex to save time, management as renamed everyone "alex" steve everyone hereby is called steve
+to save time, everyone is being renamed alex to save time, management as renamed everyone "alex" steve everybody is hereby called steve named steve
 (company ceo or something)